DouniaBK/joe_and_the_chick/README.md

 * Pastrami Sandwich 🌯 rewards 2 points
 * Taser ⚡decrement 1 point
 * Barrier ▩ instant death
-* Cofee mug ☕ increase speed by 25%
+* Coffee mug ☕ increases speed by 25%

-### Features
+## Features

 #### Game Elements:

 * Snake ▓ :

-    The snake a.k.a Joe body initially consists of three body parts, which increases in size as the score increases hense increasing the difficulty of navigation and the risk of biting itself leading to the end of the game.
-The snakes coordinates are continously tracked to avoid appearing on another item existing on the field and also to check for collision with another item, leading to change in score or end of the game.
+    The snake a.k.a Joe's initially consists of three body parts, which increase in size as the score increases hence increasing the difficulty of navigation and the risk of biting itself leading to the end of the game.
+The snake's coordinates are continuously tracked to avoid appearing on another item existing on the field and also to check for collision with another item, leading to a change in score or the end of the game.

 * Chick 🐤:

     The chick is worth the chase as it rewards 1 point but can also hurt the score if armed.
-The chick will appear on the field where a spot is free and continuously reappears after being cought.
+The chick will appear on the field where a spot is free and continuously reappears after being caught.

 * Taser ⚡:

     The taser is a weapon that will appear north of the chick giving the elusion that the chick is carrying it.
 The snake needs to navigate to the chick without touching the taser or the score will decrease by one point.
 However, if the score is at 0, it will remain as so.
-The taser is activated and then deactivated after being cought thus it will not continously accompany the chick.
+The taser is activated and then deactivated after being caught thus it will not continuously accompany the chick.

 * Speed: